thephet/BevyRoguelike/README.md

 **Chapter 10.** This chapter implements field of view, one of the key elements of classic roguelike games.
 This was an easy and quick one.
 Basically, since I commited to use Bracketlib, their field of view lib is amazing, so I just used that.
 I got annoyed because it forces me to use the Point stuff (as far as I know, perhaps there's some other way around in Rust) while I do all my position using Position (3d), but it is what it is.
 The code itself was quite different because in Bevy we don't handle the render (at least I don't), so it's all about playing with the different Sprite structs to make the stuff visible or not, or change the color. [check this commit](https://github.com/thephet/BevyRoguelike/tree/bc0a70f4c1911859c71f9728a1044b4deb394585) and [check this youtube video to see the game](https://www.youtube.com/watch?v=OJuPTUPgVE8).

 **Chapter 11.** This was a very fun chapter to read, but not very fun to implement, basically because there's no ECS, so there's no Bevy, and this chapter is mostly a copy paste of the original code.
 I only had to change a few non-important things so that it works with my game.
 The only change I did was to create a "prefab architect", instead of having prefab like a function that you can apply to any map.
 I plan to use this prefab architect for boss levels. [check this commit](https://github.com/thephet/BevyRoguelike/tree/31eca1705da44c6d5a233bd9687651d8a9a50c0a).

+**Chapter 12** This chapter is about adding themes.
+Again, like the previous chapter, there's no ECS involved so it is mostly copy paste.
+The main difference is that Bevy's render is different, so I had to work around that. [check this commit](https://github.com/thephet/BevyRoguelike/tree/4d196c8faa9d78eb71645e903dc5f874d03642fa).